Contents

 If you’ve ever wondered what goes into making a cigarette, you’re not alone.
-When taking a look at your average cigarette it consists of a filter, rolling paper, and tobacco.
+When taking a look at your average cigarette, you will see that it consists of a filter, rolling paper, and tobacco.
 However, there’s more to them than meets the eye.
 According to reports from the FDA, there are more than 7,000 chemicals in cigarette smoke.

 How Are Cigarettes Made?

-Cigarettes are crafted from tobacco leaves wrapped in a combination of paper and non-tobacco materials, cigarettes typically measure around eight millimeters in diameter and range from 70 to 120 millimeters in length.
+Cigarettes are crafted from tobacco leaves wrapped in a combination of paper and non-tobacco materials; smokes typically measure around eight millimetres in diameter and range from 70 to 120 millimetres in length.
 These meticulously engineered products comprise various components, including tobacco type, paper and filter.

 The selection of tobacco leaves is the first step in the creation of cigarettes.
 These leaves are carefully selected based on the variety and combination needed.
 An American mix cigarette, for example, combines Oriental, Burley, and Virginia tobacco leaves.
 The tobacco is finely chopped and ready for wrapping before being shaped into the typical cylindrical shape.